Ctenophora: Reproduction and development

 Development of the fertilized eggs is direct; there is no distinctive larval form.
 Juveniles of all groups are generally planktonic, and most species resemble miniature adult cydippids, gradually developing their adult body forms as they grow.
 In the genus Beroe, however, the juveniles have large mouths and, like the adults, lack both tentacles and tentacle sheaths.
 In some groups, such as the flat, bottom-dwelling platyctenids, the juveniles behave more like true larvae.
-They live among the plankton and thus occupy a different ecological niche from their parents, only attaining the adult form by a more radical ontogeny. after dropping to the sea-floor.
+They live among the plankton and thus occupy a different ecological niche from their parents, only attaining the adult form by a more radical ontogeny after dropping to the sea-floor.

 At least in some species, juvenile ctenophores appear capable of producing small quantities of eggs and sperm while they are well below adult size, and adults produce eggs and sperm for as long as they have sufficient food.
 If they run short of food, they first stop producing eggs and sperm, and then shrink in size.
 When the food supply improves, they grow back to normal size and then resume reproduction.
-These features make ctenophores capable of increasing their populations very quickly.
-Members of the Lobata and Cydippida also have a reproduction form called dissogeny; two sexually mature stages, first as larva and later as juveniles and adults.
-During their time as larva they are capable of releasing gametes periodically.
-After their first reproductive period is over they will not produce more gametes again until later.
+These features enable ctenophores to increase their populations very quickly.
+Members of the Lobata and Cydippida have a reproduction form called dissogeny; two sexually mature stages, first as larva and later as juveniles and adults.
+During their time as larvae they release gametes periodically.
+After their first reproductive period is over they do not produce more gametes until later.
 A population of Mertensia ovum in the central Baltic Sea have become paedogenetic, and consist solely of sexually mature larvae less than 1.6 mm.

+In Mnemiopsis leidyi, nitric oxide (NO) signaling is present both in adult tissues and differentially expressed in later embryonic stages suggesting the involvement of NO in developmental mechanisms.
+The mature form of the same species is also able to revert back to the cydippid stage when triggered by environmental stressors.